Thyrst/Bruno2/README.rst

 Bruno2
 ======

-Bruno2 is a minimalistic modular IRC bot written for Python2.
+Bruno2 is a minimalist modular IRC bot written for Python 2.
 It is based on the `FrozenIdea <https://github.com/Bystroushaak/FrozenIdea>`_ module for IRC bots.

 Usage
 -----